schneyra/martinschneiderme-11ty/website/articles/07-testing-my-eleventy-website-with-cypress-and-netlify/index.md

 ## Cypress and Netlify and Continous Testing

 After all, tests are just as good as the interval they are running.
 With about six seconds runtime, the tests are too slow to run them on every change while developing.
 To be honest: I would always forget to run the tests before every commit and because of my odd docker setup a commit hook does not work for me.
 Luckily, I've read about <s>the beta version of</s> <a href="https://www.netlify.com/products/build/plugins/">Netflify Build Plugins</a> in their newsletter and had discovered <a href="https://github.com/cypress-io/netlify-plugin-cypress">the Cypress plugin</a> that runs tests after the build.
-Installation was really easy, it was mainly a <code>yarn add cypress netlify-plugin-cypress</code> and a new line in my <code>netlify.toml</code>.
+Installation was really easy, it was mainly a `yarn add cypress netlify-plugin-cypress` and a new line in my `netlify.toml`.
 As I later found out, I could've just installed the plugin from the Netlify backend.

 After a push into my repository the deployment started as usual.
 Netlify began building the latest version of the site and then the Cypress tests against it started.
 And failed directly.
-Somehow it wasn't possible to run <code>cy.visit("/");</code> more than once in a spec on the server.
+Somehow it wasn't possible to run `cy.visit("/");` more than once in a spec on the server.
 After some modifications the tests ran perfectly.

 ![A table showing the positive test results of my cypress test.](/articles/07-testing-my-eleventy-website-with-cypress-and-netlify/msme-cypress-netlify-complete.jpeg)